saadl27/PuckoPolis/README.md

 - Don't forget to push this branch with the upstream enabled to your origin remote

-- Once on this branch `TP3_Exercise`, normaly the `e-puck2_main-processor` library has certainly not yet been installed and `ST` library from previous TP is still present.
-Then you can:
+- Once on this branch `TP3_Exercise`, normaly the `e-puck2_main-processor` library has certainly not yet been linked and `ST` library from previous TP is still linked.
+Then you must:

     - delete the old library but only the `ST` link in the File explorer tab **and not the content**